 Some money transfer credit cards charge interest, but others come with a 0% interest deal for a set length of time.
 Be aware, though, that your card provider might still charge a fee for each transfer.

 This depends on your personal agreement with the bank.
-When they look at how much you can transfer, they’ll base their decision on your financial situation.
+When they look at how much you can transfer, it will base its decision on your financial situation and credit record.